 We knew we wanted this dry-aging feature in our restaurant, and as the owners set our researching dry-aging rooms, they determined the best process for RARE would be to create a custom room to have as a feature in the restaurant.

 At RARE Italian, we are honored to have our very own dry-aging cooler right in our dining room.
-This allows us to offer the best steaks in Northern Colorado, and we were happy for the opportunity to share the process with you at our recent Dry-aging Demo & Discussion.
+We offer the best steaks in Northern Colorado and loved the opportunity to share the process with you at our recent Dry-aging Demo & Discussion.

 A Bit of History